 I wrote this post a few weeks ago about how we can protect our memory, and in today’s post, I’d like to cover some of the best foods we can eat to help keep a healthy brain throughout our entire lives.

-One of the best things we can do for our overall health, disease prevention, to keep our memory sharp and help us feel our very best, is eliminate inflammatory foods which include: gluten, sugar, dairy, meats, fats and processed foods, fried foods, pastries, alcohol, food additives, and preservatives.
+One of the best things we can do for our overall health, disease prevention, to keep our memory sharp and help us feel our very best, eliminates inflammatory foods which include: gluten, sugar, dairy, meats, fats and processed foods, fried foods, pastries, alcohol, food additives, and preservatives.

 There are many plant-based foods that have proven especially beneficial for dementia prevention and treatment.